pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 ### Sending DTMF Tones

-DTMF tones are used to enter information via the dialpad such as PIN authentication for conference rooms or when selecting the required choice in an options menu (press 1 for..., 2 for ..., 3 for ... etc) or even having to enter a number code to open an intercom door for example.
+DTMF tones are used to enter information via the dialpad such as PIN authentication for conference rooms or when selecting the required choice in an IVR options menu (press 1 for..., 2 for ..., 3 for ... etc) or even having to enter a number code to open an intercom door for example.

 For the pascom Client to send DTMF tones, the pascom softphone is required and the DTMF tones can be sent during a call via the *Dialpad*.